8Ten10/Docker-Media-Server-Project/README.md

 ## Installation

 I will be using docker-compose for this setup.
 Each container's files and databases will be installed in its own directory on my home directory.
-I decided to create a separate .yml file for each container, although one could be create for all the containers.
+I decided to create a separate .yml file for each container, although one could be created for all the containers.
-My home directory is set up this way
+My home directory looks like this:

- /home/op/docker-compose/ = Home directory
+/home/op/docker-compose
+├── plex
+│   ├── config
+│   └── docker-compose.yml
+├── sonarr
+│   ├── config
+│   └── docker-compose.yml
+├── nzbget
+│   ├── config
+│   └── docker-compose.yml
+├── radarr
+│   ├── config
+│   └── docker-compose.yml
+└── portainer
+    ├── config
+    └── docker-compose.yml

 **Installing Docker and Docker-compose